Knowledge Base

 Follow the below steps:

 i.
-Go to Google Search Console > Index > Coverage.
+Go to Google Search Console>Pages under the Indexing section.

 It’s a quick way to flag potential SEO dead zones.